 Lots of people don’t know how much they owe because they’re too afraid to open up the bills, don’t understand how it all works, or simply haven’t taken the time to add it all up.

 The money class that will change your life!Get Started

 Use our Debt Calculator to determine how much debt you have and how long it will take to pay off!

 Other people underestimate their total because they think “good debt” doesn’t count.
 But here’s the deal: There’s no such thing as “good” debt.
 Dave Ramsey takes calls on The Dave Ramsey Show all the time from people who don’t even realize how much debt they have until he starts asking questions.

-Our culture may say that certain kinds of borrowing aren’t real debt—but they still are.
-Here are four "good debts" that need to be relabeled as plain, old, dumb D-E-B-T.
+Our culture may say that certain kinds of borrowing aren’t real debt—but that’s just not true.
+Here are four “good debts” that need to be relabeled as plain, old, D-E-B-T.

 You’ve probably heard mortgages are “good” debt.
 You can write off the interest on your taxes!
 Homes appreciate in value—so you’re “leveraging” your debt!

-While it’s true that we won’t bonk you over the head for taking out a mortgage (as long as you abide by some strict guidelines), they still involve risk.
+If you’re going to take out a home loan, you should follow some strict guidelines.
+But even then, any mortgage still involves risk.
 Your home’s value could drop, putting you underwater.
 You could face a catastrophe and not be able to pay your bill.
 Debt is debt.
 Putting 100% down—in cash—is always the better choice.

 2. Car Payments

 We Americans love our cars.
-We love them so much, in fact, that every single day we walk onto car lots and drive off with brand-new vehicles—and huge car loans.
+We love them so much that every single day we walk onto car lots and drive off with brand-new vehicles—and huge car loans.